 Way back at the front, to the left of the naga bridge mentioned above, is yet another mysterious structure.
 It’s similar to the one outside of Phnom Rung, which scholars believe was some kind of changing room or preparatory place for royal rituals.
 Considering how both Phnom Rung and Phimai were situated along the ‘royal road,’ perhaps kings visiting from Angkor used these rooms for rest during their periodic visits.

 Leaving the main temple, don’t miss the small museum with information on Phimai and other nearby Khmer temples in the Isaan region.
-This is not to be confused with the Phimai National Museum mentioned down below, though.
+This is not to be confused with the Phimai National Museum mentioned further down below.

 Right in the city center you’ll notice a hill with a ruined brick structure on top.
 Known locally as Meru Brahmathat, it was built sometime in the 18th century.
 While not much to look at today, the hill does, at least, offer good views of the surrounding area.
 Back down at the bottom of the hill, meanwhile, is the local clock tower.